NEED TAX ADVICE QUICKLY OR YOUR TAX QUESTIONS ANSWERED – TRY OUR TAX ADVICE NOW SERVICE. FIND OUT MORE…

 • Eligible entities in which the abovementioned beneficiaries of the trust itself has an interest (such as a corporate beneficiary)

-Capital beneficiaries
+Capital Beneficiaries

 These are beneficiaries who are entitled to the corpus of the trust or the capital in the trust.